dimaga/CarND-PID-Control-Project/README.md

 ### Calibration method

-Manual naive calibration of the PID controller is hard, despite of only three hyper-parameters.
+Manual naive calibration of the PID controller is hard, in spite of only three hyper-parameters.
 I tried https://en.wikipedia.org/wiki/PID_controller#Manual_tuning but it took a lot of time and did not bring any stable result.
 Therefore, I ended up with the following methods:

 For throttle PID, I borrowed hyperparameter values from Term 1, "Behavioral Cloning" project.